The Eurosystem’s primary objective is price stability.

 For a market economy to function smoothly, prices for goods and services must be flexible.
 Only then do they indicate the scarcity of goods (signalling function) and balance out supply and demand (market-clearing function).

 What is true for the demand side also applies to the supply side – just in the opposite direction: if the price rises, the supplied amount usually does too.
-Existing suppliers will increase production when selling prices increase.
-At the same time, new suppliers enter the market over the medium term.
+Existing suppliers will increase production when selling prices rise.
+At the same time, new suppliers enter the market over the medium term to benefit from the improved business opportunities.
 However, if the price falls, it is no longer as lucrative to produce the goods in question; thus, supply decreases as well.
 Some less competitive suppliers will actually stop selling these now unprofitable goods entirely.

 Flexible prices ensure a balance between supply and demand.

-The “price mechanism” ensures a balance between the amount supplied and the amount in demand, provided that prices can move freely.
+This “price mechanism” ensures a balance between the amount supplied and the amount in demand, provided that prices can move freely.
 The price will stabilise at the level where demand for a given good corresponds exactly to its supply.
-Independent price formation creates a balance between supply and demand.
+Free price formation creates a balance between supply and demand.

 We talk of “price stability” when the price level only changes a little over time, even if individual prices rise or fall.

 Price stability: the price level should remain stable.